electricui/github-webhook-resource/README.md

     -   `create` to create a new webhook.
 Updates existing webhook if your configuration differs from remote.
     -   `delete` to delete an existing webhook.
 Outputs current timestamp on non-existing webhooks.
 -   `events`: *Optional*.
 An array of [events](https://developer.github.com/webhooks/#events) which will trigger your webhook.
 Default: `push`
+-	`team_name`: The concourse team name of the pipeline receiving the webhook, by default is the team name of the pipeline executing this put.
+-	`pipeline_name`: The name of the pipeline receiving the webhook, by default is the pipeline executing this put.

 ## Development
 ### Prerequisites